lakcv/Udacity_Navigation_Project/README.md

 ### Implementation
 **The framework**
-As part of the project requirements I have used [Pytorch](https://pytorch.org/) framework.
+As part of the project requirements I have used [Pytorch](https://pytorch.org/) framework to build and train the network.

 **The Algorithm**
 I have used the [**Double DQN with proportional prioritization**](https://arxiv.org/pdf/1511.05952.pdf) algorithm